We may earn money or products from the companies mentioned in this post.

-Saving the best for last (in my opinion!), just a 5 mile drive outside of Redwood City is Filoli, a historic estate built in 1915.
+Saving the best for last, just a 5 mile drive outside of Redwood City is Filoli, a historic estate built in 1915.
 With thriving gardens, a gorgeous Georgian style home, and a café, this just might be the place that will steal your heart.

 No matter whether you are passing through or setting it as your final destination, Redwood City has a lot to offer for a variety of tastes.

 Jennifer – Hill City Bride